wp-plugins/webphysiology-portfolio/readme.txt

 = How can I get support? =

 My intention, at a minimum, is to maintain this plugin such that it is defect free.
 For more info visit our <a href="http://webphysiology.com/plugins/webphysiology-portfolio-plugin/">WEBphysiology Portfolio plugin page</a>.
-If after reviewing the details here, and perhaps checking out the videos, you still aren't finding the answer, use our support system to log a ticket.
+If after reviewing the details here, and perhaps checking out the videos, you still aren't finding the answer you're looking for, use our support system to log a ticket.

-= I get a "File Not Found" error when I try and install from WordPress plugin area
+= I get a "File Not Found" error when I try and install from WordPress plugin area =

 This happens on occasion.
 Running the install a second time typically results in a successful install.